Manuscript Feedback & Career Consulting Services for Writers

 Critique Services & Career Strategies for Writers

 I will read your manuscript and provide you a written report on my view of what’s working particularly well and any suggestions I have for improvement.
 My comments will cover characterization, plot, structure, pacing, and language.
 I also do a lot of marking on the manuscript to show examples of what I’m commenting on.
-Included in the price is a 15-minute phone call (call-and-catch-me) or email for questions about the critique.
-Additional time or scheduled phone sessions are billed at the consultation rate below.
+Included in the price is an email exchange for any questions you have about the critique.
+Any additional time is billed at the consultation rate below.

 Critique Fee Schedule